 How I Work

-I offer a space of radical acceptance, where you can be as you are, and emerge
+I offer a space of radical acceptance, where you can be seen, reconnect, and emerge

 My Practice